 What do we do?

-Wroot Travis school's governing body is responsible, together with the head teacher, for the overall running of the school.
-Governors work together as a team to help the school grow and to keep it a friendly, productive and stimulating school.
+The Belton - Wroot Federation governing body is responsible, together with the head teacher, for the overall running of both school's.
+Governors work together as a team to help the school's grow, providing stimulating, secure and happy learning environments for all our pupils and staff.

-Wroot Travis School has 12 governors, made up of elected parents, elected teachers, and representatives of North Lincs local education authority governors.
+We currently have 18 governors, made up of elected parents, elected teachers, and representatives of the church community and North Lincolnshire local education authority governors.

-The governing body meets at least once a term and deals with a wide range of issues concerning the school.
+The governing body meets at least once a term and deals with a wide range of issues concerning the Federation.
 As governors our main responsibilities are to:

-- oversee the school's budget.
+- oversee the schools' budgets.
 This is allocated each year by the local authority; The governing body, in consultation with the head teacher, decides how that money is spent;

 - decide on staffing levels and oversees staff appointments;